-Above, print of Louisa Lane in Twelve Absolutely, 1828.
+Print of a young Louisa Lane, portraying multiple characters in the play Twelve Absolutely, 1828.
 (Collection of the Harry Ransom Center, University of Texas, Austin)

-Below, an image of the silver medal that Edwin Forrest presented to little Louisa after she acted the role of his son in the play William Tell, and she stood bravely while he shot an arrow of her head.
-The photo was published as in image in her 1896 Autobiographical Sketch, and notes that medal was in the possession of her son John Drew, Jr. Also from her son's collection, the book contained the bottom of an 1828 playbill for the Chestnut Street Theatre in which Louisa played all four characters in The Four Mowbrays.
+Below, an image of the silver medal that Edwin Forrest presented to little Louisa after she acted the role of his son in the play William Tell, and she stood bravely while he shot an arrow at her head.
+The photo was published in her 1896 Autobiographical Sketch, and the book also states that medal was in the possession of her son John Drew, Jr. Also from her son's collection, there was the bottom of an 1828 playbill for the Chestnut Street Theatre in which Louisa played all four characters in The Four Mowbrays.

 Below left is Louisa Lane Hunt (as she was called then) at the age of 24, in costume for Fortunio and His Seven Gifted Servants at the Park Theatre in 1844.
 The play, billed as "A Fairy Extravaganza in Two Acts", had been composed by the writer and designer J.R.
 Planché, and had been produced with great success in London the previous year.
 As we mention in the episode, Louisa frequently performed these 'breeches' roles, as well as plays in which she played multiple characters, both male and female.
 She's clearly quite pleased with her costume!
 One reviewer wrote: “Mrs. Hunt in the role of Fortunio, evinces a versatile talent, together with much mimicry and burlesque action; indeed in this performance she had shown herself as an actress of more merit then even her friends have hitherto given her credit for. . .
 The house honored her . . [by] calling her forth at the termination of the piece, to receive personally their need for applause.”
 She was to repeat the role several times during the decade.
 For those who are interested, a copy of the script can be viewed here: https://archive.org/details/fortuniohisseven0000plan/mode/2up